Longitudinal Latent Overall Toxicity (LOTox) profiles in osteosarcoma: a new taxonomy based on latent Markov models: Appendix

-\section{MRC BO06/EORTC 80931 RCT protocol}
+\subsection{MRC BO06/EORTC 80931 RCT protocol}

 Data from the MRC BO06/EORTC 80931 Randomized Controlled Trial (RCT) for patients with non-metastatic high-grade osteosarcoma recruited between 1993 and 2002 were analysed (\citealp{lewis2007}).
 The trial randomised patients between conventional treatment with doxorubicin (DOX) and cisplatin (CDDP) given every 3 weeks (\textit{Reg-C}) versus a dose-intense regimen of the same two drugs given every 2 weeks (\textit{Reg-DI}), supported by granulocyte colony-stimulating factor.
 Chemotherapy was administered for six cycles (a cycle is a period of either 2 or 3 weeks depending on the allocated regimen), before and after surgical removal of the primary osteosarcoma.
 In both arms, DOX (75 mg/m\textsuperscript{2}) plus CDDP (100 mg/m\textsuperscript{2}) were given over six cycles.
 Surgery to remove the primary tumour was scheduled at week 6 after starting treatment in both arms, that is, after 2 cycles (2 $\times$ [DOX+CDDP]) in regimen-C and after 3 cycles (3 $\times$ [DOX+CDDP]) in regimen-DI.
-Postoperative chemotherapy was intended to resume 3 weeks after surgery in both arms.
+Postoperative chemotherapy was intended to resume 2 weeks after surgery in both arms.
 Figure \ref{fig:reg} shows the trial design.
-Laboratory tests were usually performed before each cycle of chemotherapy (in some cases also during and after the cycle) in order to monitor patient's health status and the development of toxicities or adverse events.
-Non-haematological chemotherapy-induced toxicity for nausea/vomiting, infection, oral mucositis, cardiac toxicity, ototoxicity and neurological toxicity were graded according to the Common Terminology Criteria for Adverse Events Version 3 (CTCAE v3.0) by \cite{ctcae3}, with grades ranging from 0 (none) to 4 (life-threatening), as shown in Table \ref{t:ctcae}.
+Laboratory tests were usually performed before each cycle of chemotherapy (in some cases also during and after the cycle) in order to monitor patient's health status.
+For each completed cycle, non-haematological chemotherapy-induced toxicity for nausea/vomiting, infection, oral mucositis, cardiac toxicity, ototoxicity and neurological toxicity were graded according to the Common Terminology Criteria for Adverse Events Version 3 (CTCAE v3.0) by \cite{ctcae3}, with grades ranging from 0 (none) to 4 (life-threatening), as shown in Table \ref{t:ctcae}.
 Delays or chemotherapy dose reductions during treatment were possible in case of toxicity.
+In case of disease progression, excessive toxicity, refusal of chemotherapy or other complications, patient's treatment was terminated without completion of all six cycles.
 Additional details can be found in the primary analysis of the trial by \citet{lewis2007}.